Lesion Classification and Segmentation from Multispectral Images

 H&E Stain Normalization

-Background: One of the largest challenges in histopathology image analysis is creating models that can handle the variations across different labs and imaging systems.
+Problem: One of the largest challenges in histopathology image analysis is creating models that can handle the variations across different labs and imaging systems.
 These variations can be caused by different color responses of slide scanners, raw materials, manufacturing techniques, and protocols for staining.
 Different setups can produce images with different stain intensities or other changes, creating a domain shift between the source data that the model was trained on and the target data on which a deployed solution would need to operate.
 When the domain shift is too large, a model trained on one type of data will fail on another, often in unpredictable ways.
 The goal of stain normalization is to standardize the appearance of these stains.

 Cancer Detection in Autofluorescence Imagery During Surgery

-Background: Surgeons try to conserve as much healthy tissue as possible, while excising all tumor tissue.
+Problem: Surgeons try to conserve as much healthy tissue as possible, while excising all tumor tissue.
 However, distinguishing between the two during surgery is challenging.
 For a definitive call, the tissue must be processed for histological analysis.
 CytoVeris is developing an ultraviolet-excited autofluorescence platform to image excised tissue during surgery and highlight any regions that are likely to be cancerous.

 Power Plant Emissions from Remote Sensing Imagery